Aggressive Chess Gambits for Attacking Players: Unleashing Tactical Fury from Move One

 Early pressure against the f7-square

-Frequent use of open c- and d-files
+Open c- and d-files often!

 Ideal for: